Keep your distance from other people

-Beaches in Maine are part of what make this state “Vacationland.”
-Maine is part of New England, and is the north-easternmost state in the United States.
+Beaches in Maine are part of what makes this state "Vacationland."
+Maine is part of New England and is the north-easternmost state in the United States.
 Maine shares a border with Canada, New Hampshire and the Atlantic Ocean.
 Beautiful rugged landscapes, idyllic coastal towns, and rocky coastline are dotted with glorious sandy beaches.

 Tourists will find ample opportunity to enjoy beaches in Maine throughout its warm, humid summers.
 The coast of Maine is situated along the ocean, so water temperatures remain cool throughout the summer.
 This doesn’t mean that you can’t go in the water, but the dip will usually be a refreshing one.